Conformal Thinking: Risk Control for Reasoning on a Compute Budget: Method: Conformal Thinking

+\paragraph{High-Level Overview of Selection Algorithm.} We refer the reader to \citet{batesrcps} and our Appendix~\ref{app:risk_control} for the full details of the UCB algorithm.
+Yet we briefly sketch the idea here.
+We do so at the the level of intuition since most risk control algorithms take the following general form, and users may wish to swap UCB for an alternative.
+For each confidence signal $s\in\mathcal{S}$ and for each threshold $\lambda \in \Lambda_s$ (or value of $c \in \mathcal{C}$), we compute the empirical risk under a given loss function:

-where $\tau$ denotes the exit position induced by signal $s$ under threshold $\lambda$. \emph{Naively}, we can keep the pairs whose estimated risk on the validation set does not exceed the user budget $\epsilon$, However, since $\mathcal{V}$ is finite (and often small), the validation risk can be an optimistic estimate of the true risk; as a result, thresholds selected by naive cross-validation can \emph{overfit} to the validation set and violate the target risk on unseen test data.
+where $\tau$ denotes the exit position induced by signal $s$ under hyperparameter $\lambda$.
+A native implementation---essentially standard cross-validation---would select all values of $\lambda$ such that $\widehat{\mathrm{Risk}}(\lambda; \mathcal{V}) \le \epsilon$.
+However, since $\mathcal{V}$ is finite (and often small), the empirical risk could be an optimistic estimate of the true risk; as a result, thresholds selected by naive cross-validation can \emph{overfit} to the validation set such that the true risk is \emph{not} controlled.
 The first column in Figure~\ref{fig:risk_control_viz} illustrates this phenomenon: the naive calibration frequently yields realized test risk above the target line $y=x$.

-To mitigate finite-sample error, we replace the naive feasibility check with a \textbf{distribution-free risk control} criterion that adds a margin to account for validation uncertainty (see Appendix~\ref{app:risk_control} for details).
-In implementation, this corresponds to replacing the raw empirical risk with an \emph{adjusted} risk,
+UCB (along with other algorithms for risk control) replace the empirical risk with an \emph{adjusted} risk,

-where $\text{(finite-sample correction)}$ is a function of the validation set size, and we only keep pairs where $\widetilde{\mathrm{Risk}}(\mathcal{V}, s, \lambda)\le \epsilon$.
-Intuitively, this makes the feasibility test more conservative when $n$ is small, reducing the chance that the selected threshold underestimates risk.
-The second column in Figure.~\ref{fig:risk_control_viz} illustrates the effect of finite sample correction, where the test risk now consistently stays below the user-specified risk tolerance across all random trials.
+where $\text{(finite-sample correction)}$ is a function of the validation set size.
+Hyperparameter selection is then done by finding the values that result in adjusted risks that respect the bound, i.e.~$\widetilde{\mathrm{Risk}}(\mathcal{V}, s, \lambda)\le \epsilon$.
+The second column in Figure.~\ref{fig:risk_control_viz} illustrates the effect of having the finite sample correction, where the test risk now consistently stays below the user-specified risk tolerance across resamplings of $\mathcal{V}$.